biobricks/blast-level/README.md

 For a large enough dataset it may not be feasible to rebuild the entire BLAST database on each change.
 It should be fairly easy to implement an alternate strategy that accommodates both added, deleted and modified sequence data without constantly rewriting the entire database.

 All new sequence data would be written to a separate database which would have to be rewritten on each change (or use the concat trick in the notes) but would be much smaller than the complete database.
-The query could then be run against both the existing and new database or the BLAST+ tool `blastdb_aliastool` can be used to create an alias that links the two databases so they act as a single database.
+The query could then be run against both the existing and new database using `blastn -db 'db1 db2'` (blastdb_aliastool is not necessary) can be used to create an alias that links the two databases so they act as a single database.

 For deleted data the existing module already throws away query results that do not match any leveldb entries.